-Each year, at the beginning of a three-year measurement cycle, the P&O Committee approves a set of performance goals and assigns each Named Officer a restricted stock unit award opportunity, expressed as a percentage of the midpoint of the salary range for his grade level.
-The Named Officers are also eligible for a supplemental award equal to 25% of their assigned award opportunities based on total shareholder return versus a defined peer group, which for the 2014-2016 measurement cycle was the Prior Industry Peer Group.
+Each year, at the beginning of a three-year measurement cycle, the P&O Committee approves a set of performance goals and assigns each Named Officer a restricted stock unit award opportunity expressed in dollars.
+The Named Officers are also eligible to receive an increase to the number of performance-based restricted stock units equal in value to 25% of their assigned award opportunities based on total shareholder return versus a defined peer group.
 At the conclusion of each three-year cycle, actual performance is measured against the pre-established performance goals to determine the award value.
 The award value is calculated in dollars and then converted into restricted stock units by dividing the dollar value by the share price on the grant date.
 The P&O Committee has discretion to adjust the calculated awards downward, but not upward.
 As illustrated by the below graphic, awards are made in the form of restricted stock units, which are subject to an additional three-year vesting period, during which time the recipient must remain employed by the Company unless he is eligible for retirement.
-At the conclusion of the vesting period, awards are distributed in the form of shares of Common Stock.
+At the conclusion of the vesting period, shares of common stock are delivered in respect of the restricted stock units.